rangle/ngCourse2/handout/directives/ng_for_directive.md

 ## trackBy ##

 Often `ngFor` is used to iterate through a list of objects with a unique ID field.
-In this case, we can provie a `trackBy` function which helps Angular keep track of items in the list so that it can detect which items have been added or removed and improve performance.
+In this case, we can provide a `trackBy` function which helps Angular keep track of items in the list so that it can detect which items have been added or removed and improve performance.

 Angular 2 will try and track objects by reference to determine which items should be created and destroyed.
 However, if you replace the list with a new source of objects, perhaps as a result of an API request - we can get some extra performance by telling Angular 2 how we want to keep track of things.